-To adjust the automatically created site configuration, go to module Site Management > Sites.
+To customize the automatically created site configuration, go to the Site Management > Sites module.

-You can edit it by clicking on the Edit icon.
-If for some reason no site configuration was created there will be a button to create one:
+You can edit a site by clicking on the Edit icon (the pencil).
+If for some reason no site configuration was created, there will be a button to create one:

 It is recommended to change the following fields:

 The site identifier is the name of the folder within

 <project-root>/config/sites/that will hold your configuration file(s).
 When choosing an identifier, make sure to stick to ASCII, but for convenience you may also use